Skip to content

 1. Sensory Bins

 Sensory bins are an easy way to create fun for hours and you can almost always find materials around the house to create them with (double win!)
 Fill a bin with materials like rice, beans, sand, or water beads.
 Add scoops, spoons, tweezers, and small toys for children to explore and manipulate.
 Digging, pouring, and picking up small objects helps strengthen those little fingers and enhances tactile experiences.
-(Tip: You can even put in a few fun items for them to “find” mini erasers that match the current season or items like foam letters that could go with a letter they are currently learning!)
+(Tip: You can even put in a few fun items for them to “find”.
+Try mini erasers that match the current season or items such as letters and numbers that could go what they are currently learning!)

 1. Lacing Cards